jmgandarias/industrial_informatics/docs/intro/lab0/README.md

     Once the board package address is set, you can install it from the *boards manager*.
     <img src="images/board_install_3.png" width="80%"/>

+    !!! warning
+        Remember to install the version 2.1.4.
+If you try to install version 3.X you won't be able to do exercises of the lab sessions.
+We'll talk about the versions 2.X and 3.X later and how to migrate our code from one to another.
+For now, just use the 2.X version.

+    !!! danger
+        Once you've done this, if you open the Arduino IDE later, a message will pop up letting you know that there are updates available for some libraries and asking whether you want to install the updates or not.
+        **Don't update the libraries**

     !!! info
         This process may take a few minutes.